FelixKratz/SbarLua/README.md

 Depending on the type there might be additional arguments that can (or must) be supplied e.g. if the `type` is `bracket`, the add command takes a list of members as a third argument and the property table as the fourth argument.
+If the `type` is `event` the `<property_table>` is replaced by an optional `NSDistributedNotificationCenter` notification name.

 ### Set Domain
 ```lua